-Low Pressure Fuel System: The low pressure fuel system consists of the fuel transfer pump, fuel filter and injection pump inlet.
-To prime these components, use the following procedure.
-Be sure there is fuel in the tank, and the shut-off valve is open.
+Low Pressure Fuel System: The electric fuel pump, fuel filter and injection pump inlet comprise the low pressure fuel system.
+To prime these components, follow the same procedure as when the fuel filter is replaced (following section).

+Be sure to check fuel level in the tank, and that the shut-off valve is open.

 FIGURE 4-4.
-DIESEL FUEL SYSTEM (MDL4 SHOWN)
+INJECTION PUMP FUEL SYSTEM